hotosm/drone-tm/docs/decisions/0002-flightplan-upload.md

 - Manufacturers typically produce their own flying apps, such as DJI Fly, PotensicPro, etc.
 - We have a tradeoff between the best user experience we can provide, with the maintainability of the approach going forward, considering our limited capacity within the tech team.
-- As of 2025, we have 3 major drone manufactuers:
+- As of 2025, we have 3 major drone manufacturers:
   - DJI
   - Parrot
   - Autel